San Marcos Growers LogoSan Marcos Growers

 This plant is sometimes listed as Sansevieria 'Gold Flame' and we are not sure which name is actually correct or who first introduced it.
 Local Santa Barbara gardener Bruno Bardini gave us our first plant of this cultivar in 2019 and we later purchased stock plants of it at Home Depot who received it as part of the Costa Farms Easy Care Tropicals plant line, and there it was labeled Sansevieria trifasciata 'Golden Flame'.
 We did not have time to propagate the plant for sales in smaller sizes but began selling off our stock plants in 2024.

-The information about Sansevieria trifasciata 'Golden Flame' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Sansevieria trifasciata 'Golden Flame' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]